cisteele/creating_mysql_schema_spotify_api/README.md

-# Creating a MySQL schema for the spotify api
+# Creating a MySQL schema for the Spotify API
 Creates a schema of relational tables in a local MySQL database by aggregating data from the Spotify API.